dscnitrourkela/project-avocado/README.md

 # About App

-- The project repository of the mobile application for the Institute Counselling Services, NIT Rourkela.
+The project repository of the mobile application for the [Institute Counselling Services, NIT Rourkela](https://ics.nitrkl.ac.in/).
 We are using the [Flutter](https://flutter.dev/) framework for the development of the application.
 This application has more than 3000 active users and is the most popular application at National Institute of Technology Rourkela.
+To use the android application, visit [play store](https://play.google.com/store/apps/details?id=in.ac.nitrkl.scp.scp).

 ## DSC NIT Rourkela